Ombaci

-Ombaci is a neighborhood in Arua City in the Northern Region of Uganda.
+Ombaci, also Ombachi, is a neighborhood in Arua City in the Northern Region of Uganda.

 Location

 Ombaci is located in Arua City, in the West Nile sub-region, in Northern Uganda.
 It is located about 6 km, by road, north east of the central business district of Arua.
 The geographical coordinates of Ombaci are:03°03'53.0"N, 30°56'17.0"E (Latitude:3.064722; Longitude:30.938056).
 Ombaci lies at an average elevation of 1128 m above sea level.

 Overview

 Ombaci, in the local Lugbara language, loosely translated, means "enmity exists", a reference to past conflicts in the area.
 In this neighborhood, as one travels north from Arua, the road forks into two.
 The left fork, called Kaya Highway continues north-westwards to Koboko, Oraba and Kaya, South Sudan.
 The right fork, called Rhino Camp Road continues north-eastwards to Wandi and eventually to Rhino Camp.

-Three of the most prominent landmarks in the neighborhood, are (a) Ombaci Primary School (b) Ombaci Roman Catholic Church (c) St. Joseph's College, Ombaci (d) Comboni Missionaries Centre Ombaci and (e) St. Andrew Church of Uganda.
+Some of the most prominent landmarks in the neighborhood, are (a) Ombaci Primary School (b) Ombaci Roman Catholic Church (c) St. Joseph's College, Ombaci (d) Comboni Missionaries Centre Ombaci and (e) St. Andrew Church of Uganda.
 It is in this location that the Ombaci Massacre occurred, in June 1981.